-Simple and quick to make, this Turkish soup is as nutritious as it is delicious.
+Simple and quick to make Turkish lentil soup is as nutritious as it is delicious.

 Turkish lentil soup or Mercimek çorbasi, is a light soup with the slightly earthy flavour of lentils, a creaminess of potatoes and a good kick from the Aleppo pepper.